norefle/mrater/README.md

 ### Docker

-Another option is to have docker only.
-None of the above is required.
+Another option is to use docker only, then none of the above is required.

-Build image locally, assuming docker image name is `norefle/mrater`:
+Build an image locally, assuming its name is `norefle/mrater`:

 ```
  docker build -t norefle/mrater .